-Since it includes the impact mechanism, the DCD998 also makes for the best DeWalt hammer drill we’ve tested to-date.
+Since it includes the impact mechanism, the DCD998 also makes for the best DeWalt hammer drill we’ve ever tested.
 DeWalt completed our hammer drill test track in less than 2.5 minutes—beating the former DeWalt flagship.
 It’s not the fastest drill among all the brands, but it comes close enough.
 It certainly tops the lineup for the best DeWalt hammer drill.
 It even edged out the DeWalt FlexVolt Advantage hammer drill.

 The key feature for drilling speed has to do with the DeWalt DCD998 and its three-mode transmission.
 Using that, you can prioritize speed, power, or a solid mix of both.
 It’s that second gear that really lets it surpass many other tools that have to use their slowest gear.

 DeWalt also managed to make this one of the lighter tools in our lineup of Super-Duty drills.
 In fact, it either won or held its own in nearly every category we tested.
-From the Pro who wants the most power to the DeWalt fan who needs a rugged serious DIY tool, the DCD998 should fit the bill.
+From the Pro who wants the most power to the DeWalt fan who needs a rugged serious DIY tool, the $299 DCD998 kit should fit the bill.

 Best DeWalt 12V Lithium-ion Drill

 In the past, even the best DeWalt 12V lithium-ion drill the company had to offer left us feeling “meh”.
 Other manufacturers seemed to dramatically outpace their 12V line of cordless drills.
 Many of those newer models used brushless motors.
 Now, however, the newest DeWalt 12V lithium-ion brushless drills feature revamped brushless motors and put the company back in the game.

-The DeWalt DCC701 12V drill measures a more compact 6″—far less than former brushed models.
+The DeWalt DCC701 12V brushless drill measures a more compact 6-inches.
+That’s far less than the earlier brushed models.
 It even weighs less—just 2.4 pounds with the 12V 2.0 Ah battery installed.
 That drops 5 ounces off the former brushed model.